-For example, to pull up this option to add a specific block for a new landing page, navigate to Content > Landing Pages > New Landing Page > Start with a Blank Page.
+For example, to pull up this option to add a specific block for a new landing page, navigate to Content > Landing Pages, create a new Landing Page, and choose Start with a Blank Page.
 Next, hover over any of the blocks you see (such as the Rich Text block which is generated by default) and click New.

 This will bring up the menu to add a block, two of your options being Rich Text and Custom Content.

 A Rich Text block is good for designs created in Act-On, or when you need users without HTML knowledge to make changes to a message within Act-On.
 A Rich Text block can be paired with custom stationery for more advanced customization.

 - This is our WYSIWYG (what you see is what you get) editor for regular HTML/CSS design.
 See the article Using the Rich Text Block in Email for further information.